Code-Institute-Submissions/discover-north-yorks/README.md

 * Aysgarth Falls image is by Postbyte from [Pixabay](https://pixabay.com/photos/yorkshire-dales-aysgarth-falls-1100943/).
 * Brimham Rocks image is by Martina Backes from [Pixabay](https://pixabay.com/photos/stones-rock-rock-formation-4529985/).
 * Malham Cove image is by Tim Hill from [Pixabay](https://pixabay.com/photos/limestone-causeway-malham-2451396/).

+### Acknowledgements

+* Many thanks to my Mentor, who has helped me immensely in the planning and formation of the website.
+* Many thanks to Code Institute tutor support for their rapid response to any of my difficulties or queries.
+* Many thanks to the Slack community for being incredibly useful and supportive.